Corporate Tax Rates and What You Owe

 U.S. Corporation Tax Rate through 2017

-It is common to say that the U.S. corporate tax rate is 35%, but the rate varies from 15% to 35%, depending on the amount of corporate income subject to tax for the year.
+This information is for corporate tax rates through the 2017 tax year.
+It is common to say that the U.S. corporate tax rate through 2017 was 35%, but the rate varied from 15% to 35%, depending on the amount of corporate income subject to tax for the year.

 Corporate Tax Rate Schedule (2005 through 2017)